Not currently accepting applications.

 ADDITIONAL FELLOWSHIP ACTIVITIES

 The fellowship includes participation in an interdisciplinary workshop upon the completion of RSDR-funded research.
-These workshops will focus on fostering interdisciplinary dialogue on key research topics, writing, public communication strategies, and cohort building.
+The workshop will focus on fostering interdisciplinary dialogue on key research topics, writing for multiple audiences, public communication strategies, and cohort building.

-Participants will be expected to contribute at least one essay to the SSRC’s flagship web forum on religion and secularism, The Immanent Frame (TIF).
+Participants will be expected to contribute at least one essay to the SSRC's flagship web forum on religion and secularism, The Immanent Frame.